 Income is earned in the tax year you perform the services for which you receive the pay.
 But if you are a cash basis taxpayer and, because of your employer's payroll periods, you received your last salary payment for 2015 in 2016, that income may be treated as earned in 2016.
 If you cannot treat that salary payment as income earned in 2016, the rules explained under Income earned in prior year, discussed later, apply.
 See Pub.
 54 for more details.

 Foreign earned income for this purpose means wages, salaries, professional fees, and other compensation received for personal services you performed in a foreign country during the period for which you meet the tax home test and either the bona fide residence test or the physical presence test.
 It also includes noncash income (such as a home or car) and allowances or reimbursements.

-Foreign earned income does not include amounts that are actually a distribution of corporate earnings or profits rather than a reasonable allowance as compensation for your personal services.
-It also does not include the following types of income.
+Foreign earned income doesn't include amounts that are actually a distribution of corporate earnings or profits rather than a reasonable allowance as compensation for your personal services.
+It also doesn't include the following types of income.

 Pension and annuity income (including social security benefits and railroad retirement benefits treated as social security).

 Portion of 2015 moving expense deduction allocable to 2016 that is included in your 2016 gross income.
 For details, see Moving Expense Attributable to Foreign Earnings in 2 Years under Moving Expenses in Pub.
 54.